risen228/nextjs-effector/README.md

 ## Custom GIP / GSSP

 Both `createGetInitialProps` and `createGetServerSideProps` allow to pass a custom fabric as a second argument.
-It ran after all required events are executed their `allSettled` promises are fulfilled.
+It ran after all required events are executed and their `allSettled` promises are fulfilled.
 Apart from the Effector Scope, you also have an access to the Next.js context, just like in the default GIP / GSSP.

 Here you can see the example of the NotFound page implemented using `createGetInitialProps`: